FREE Vehicle Search

 Car Inspection Frequently Asked Questions

 Any significant damage or wear-and-tear to essential vehicle systems can cause you to fail a mechanical inspection.
-For a safety inspection, problems with your car's safety features may cause your vehicle to be flagged for inspection failure.
+For a vehicle safety inspection, problems with your car's safety features may cause your vehicle to be flagged for inspection failure.
 Emissions tests can be failed as well; if your vehicle doesn't have working spark plugs, does not get regular oil changes, or has a dirty air filter, all of these can result in failure.

 How Much Does a Car Inspection Cost?